[Tolen Ren's memory]

 JANEWAY: Do you have any idea who the victim was?

 KIM: An engineering physicist we were working with.
-His name was
+His name was Tolen

-after we'd arrived.
+we'd arrived.

-TOLEN REN: That's a long trip home with a damaged collimator.
+TOLEN: That's a long trip home with a damaged collimator.

-Numiri.
-Did you bring your ship's specifications with you?
+you bring your ship's specifications with you?

 KIM: It's all here.

-this evening?
+evening?
 My wife would be delighted to have company for supper.

-KIM [OC]: There was no reason to say no, but if we hadn't gone with
+KIM [OC]: There was no reason to say no, but if we hadn't gone with him

-him that night, none of this would have happened.
+that night, none of this would have happened.

-[Ren's home]
+Ren's home]

-That's better.
+better.
 That's better.
 What a good doggy.
 What a good doggy.
 Oh,

-dearest?
-Are you dressed?
+dearest, are you dressed?
 We have guests.
 I should have called.
 I just

 tolerating my dreadful manners.